Did you know?

 We have the most advanced computer-aided fire dispatch capability in the region.

-A partnership with E-Comm (Emergency Communications for Southwest British Columbia) supports the hosting of Computer Aided Dispatch and Records Management Systems for use by Saanich and our dispatch clients.
-Additional fire information technology is supported including mobile workstations, radios, telephones and 9-1-1.
+An organizational relationship with Emergency Communications for Southwest British Columbia (E-Comm) supports the hosting of CAD and Fire Records Management System (RMS) for use by Saanich and our dispatch clients.
+Additional fire information technology is supported including station alerting, mobile workstations, radios, and telephones and 9-1-1.

 What happens when I call 9-1-1?

-Dispatchers ask questions to help prioritize the event, find it and speed a proper response.
+Dispatchers ask questions to help prioritize the event, locate it and send a proper response.
 How you can help:

 - Keep answers brief and responsive.